Better-Computing-Consulting/azure-devops-ci-ansible-vpn-deployment/README.md

 ```

-To avoid writing usernames, passwords or the VPN shared key, playbook uses an Azure KeyVault to store and retrieve these secrets.
+To avoid writing usernames, passwords or the VPN shared key, the playbook retrieves these secrets from an Azure KeyVault.
 The KeyVault used in the project also restricts access to one public IP and specifies a user with read-only access and another with full access.

 You can use the button below to deploy a KeyVault with the same properties as the one the playbook uses.
 The KeyVault deployment proceess requires the objectid of each user.